Lenire is designed to fit into your schedule, treatment time is just 30-60 minutes daily from the comfort of your own

-The assessment consists of a full clinical evaluation including a review of your medical, audiological, and tinnitus history.
-A full suite of audiological tests will be conducted by our specialist audiologist, along with a set of subjective tinnitus measurements (if this is an online video assessment, you will have obtained an audiometric evaluation from a registered audiologist).
+The assessment consists of a clinical evaluation including a review of your medical, audiological, and tinnitus history.
+A suite of audiological tests will be conducted by our specialist audiologist, along with a set of subjective tinnitus measurements (if this is an online video assessment, you will have obtained an audiometric evaluation from a registered audiologist).

 If Lenire is recommended as a treatment for you, a member of our team will discuss the device and treatment plan with you, providing all of the relevant information including the payment plans available.

 Your device will be configured to your hearing profile (based on information gathered at your tinnitus assessment) and your Tonguetip® will also be calibrated accordingly.
 You'll get a detailed overview of the Lenire system, its various components and how to safely store and clean your device.